-First let’s take a look at its diameter.
-The equatorial diameter of Saturn is 120,536 km.
-Now I say equatorial diameter because Saturn spins so rapidly that it’s significantly flattened.
 The poles are about 5,904 km closer to the center of Saturn than points on the equator.
+As a result, Saturn’s polar radius is about 108,728 ± 20 km (67,560 ± 12 mi) – or the equivalent of 8.5 Earths.
 That’s a pretty big difference, and you can actually see that Saturn looks a little squashed in pictures.
 Just for comparison, the equatorial diameter of Saturn is 9.4 times bigger than Earth, and it’s about 84% the diameter of Jupiter.

-In terms of volume, you could fit 763 planets the size of Earth inside Saturn and still have a little room left.
-But Saturn has only 57.8% the volume of Jupiter.
+On the other hand, Saturn has a volume of 827.13 trillion km³ (198.44 trillion cubic miles), which effectively means you could fit Earth inside of it 763 times over and still have room enough for about twenty Moons!
+Again, Jupiter has it beat since Saturn has only 57.8% the volume of Jupiter.
 It’s big, but Jupiter is just that much bigger.

 We have also recorded an entire episode of Astronomy Cast all about Saturn.
 Listen here, Episode 59: Saturn.